onap/policy-parent/docs/development/devtools/api-s3p.rst

 - Create Native Drools Policy Ver 6.0.# w/Native Drools Policy Type Ver 6.0.#
 - Create Native XACML Policy Ver 6.0.# w/Native XACML Policy Type Ver 6.0.#
 - Get Version 6.0.# of the new Monitoring Policy
-- Get Version 6.0.# of the new Optimzation Policy
+- Get Version 6.0.# of the new Optimization Policy
 - Get Version 6.0.# of the new Guard Policy
 - Get Version 6.0.# of the new Native APEX Policy
 - Get Version 6.0.# of the new Native Drools Policy